NilavoBoral/RAG-Llama-2-13b/README.md

 ---

-As of now, I have been using the Llama-2 paper as PDF.
+As of now, I have been using the Llama-2 paper as a PDF.
-However, we can pass any kind of information from various types of documents to make the model aware of specific topics.
+However, we can pass any information from various types of documents to make the model aware of specific topics.
-This approach can address a common issue with many language models, which is their lack of awareness of recent topics.
+This approach can address a common issue with many language models: their lack of awareness of recent topics.